BL0CK-X/api-developer-program/README.md

 Now we want to help you make yours.

+## Intro Video

+You can watch an intro video here if you prefer that.
+All of the information in the video is contained within this README.

 ## Background

 Anyone can make their own API already.
 However, if you do and you intend to make money off of it,